-CoZSSA II was one of the first conference over to be held that combined the contributions of science and the arts in the study of urbanisation and regeneration.
-This presents particular challenges and opportunities in the coastal zones of Sub-Saharan

-Africa in environmental, economic, social and political terms.
+CoZSSA II was one of the first conferences ever to be held that combined the contributions of science and the arts in the study of urbanisation and regeneration.
+This presented particular challenges and opportunities in the coastal zones of sub-Saharan Africa in environmental, economic, social and political terms.
 In 1997, the United Nations Population Division stated, "At the start of the 20th century, 95 per cent of Africans lived in rural areas... in the 1960s, Africa remained the least urbanised continent, with an urban population of 18.8 per cent.
 By 1996, this had doubled, and at least 43 per cent of the population is expected to live in urban areas by 2010".
 Recent statistics suggest that 50% of the global population are now living in urban areas.

 CoZSSA II was held in the year that the G8 group of major industrial countries met with other world leaders to consider the development needs of Africa.
-A supportive letter from MrTony Blair, UK Prime Minister and the 2005 chair of G8, to Lord Hunt was read to the conference in the opening session.
+A supportive letter from Mr Tony Blair, UK Prime Minister and the 2005 chair of G8, to Lord Hunt was read to the conference in the opening session.

 The aim of this conference was to bring together scientists, academics, politicians, artists, architects, urban planners, and the business communities, to consider the issues affecting sustainable development of coastal cities in sub-Saharan Africa especially in the context of threats from environmental change, population growth, health problems, and at the same time to ensure economic growth.
-The participants came from Europe and Africa, with the majority from Ghana.
+Participants came from Europe and Africa and America, with the majority from Ghana.

-The specific objectives of the conference were to :
+The specific objectives of the conference were to:

-- bring together scientists, artists, academics, writers, urban planners, technologists social scientists and financial experts to present and discuss scientific, technological and artistic wok relating to these issues, especially to review current research and data (environmental, economic, social, demographic) and identify critical issues and deficiencies on environmental issues and trends in coastal cities in Sub-Saharan Africa, especially mitigating and adapting to the effects of pollution and erosion of coastal eco-systems: in the planning and design of sustainable cities and relate these studies issues connected with the major ongoing developments for industries, infrastructure development agriculture, fisheries, tourism and urbanisation. - discuss practical proposals for remediation, especially in the context of development plans, continued scientific, technical and artistic collaboration and capacity building through exchanges on coastal cities management experiences in Africa and elsewhere. - consider to connect, reinforce and perhaps initiate scientific, artistic, literary, technical, and political networks around these questions and facilitate North-South collaboration (e.g. by twinning cities and institutions).
+- bring together scientists, artists, academics, writers, urban planners, technologists social scientists and financial experts to present and discuss scientific, technological and artistic wok relating to these issues, especially to review current research and data (environmental, economic, social, demographic) and identify critical issues and deficiencies on environmental issues and trends in coastal cities in sub-Saharan Africa, especially mitigating and adapting to the effects of pollution and erosion of coastal eco-systems: in the planning and design of sustainable cities and relate these studies issues connected with the major on-going developments for industries, infrastructure development agriculture, fisheries, tourism and urbanisation. - encourage participation of school children (13-15 year olds) who made a power point presentation on climate change in Africa - discuss practical proposals for remediation, especially in the context of development plans, continued scientific, technical and artistic collaboration and capacity building through exchanges on coastal cities management experiences in Africa and elsewhere. - consider to connect, reinforce and perhaps initiate scientific, artistic, literary, technical, and political networks around these questions and facilitate North-South collaboration (e.g. by twinning cities and institutions). - discuss development policies and strategies aimed at poverty alleviation and the implementation of the Millennium Development Goals, particularly in slums and informal settlements and explore the contribution of novel and wider uses of alternative energy sources, energy efficient technologies and greater reliance on renewable energy sources and technologies.

-- discuss development policies and strategies aimed at poverty alleviation and the implementation of the Millennium Development Goals, particularly in slums and informal settlements and explore the contribution of novel and wider uses of alternative energy sources, energy efficient technologies and greater reliance on renewable energy sources and technologies - legal and institutional frameworks for good governance and project development, democracy, civil society and cultural diversity in urban development, including private and public sector partnerships, micro-credit and new financial instruments: small and large projects for regenerating coastal cities - participation of school children (13-15 year olds) who made a power point presentation on climate change in Africa
+• legal and institutional frameworks for good governance and project development, democracy, civil society and cultural diversity in urban development, including private and public sector partnerships, micro-credit and new financial instruments: small and large projects for regenerating coastal cities